-We operate from multiple office locations throughout the country.
-We lease offices in Irvine, California, Denver, Colorado, Suisun, California, and in other locations throughout the United States.
+We complete the scope work on our projects from multiple locations throughout the country.
+We lease administrative offices in Irvine, California, Denver, Colorado, Suisun, California, and in other locations throughout the United States.
 Our equipment maintenance and repair facility is located in Tracy, California, and we also use the site to store our inventory of construction materials.
 Below are our primary regional office and equipment facility locations.
-We operate from multiple office locations throughout the country.
-We lease offices in Irvine, California, Denver, Colorado, Suisun, California, and in other locations throughout the country.
-We lease offices in Irvine, California, Denver, Colorado, Suisun, California, and in other locations throughout the United States.
-Our equipment maintenance and repair facility is located in Tracy, California, and we also use the site to store our inventory of construction materials.
-We maintain contractor licenses in several other states and have the ability to transport equipment and other resources to a respective project site in any of these jurisdictions.
-Should a project opportunity arise in a state in which we currently do not maintain a contractor license, we have the ability to obtain additional licenses in such states where we do not currently operate to meet the requirements of future contracts.
+We have identified the locations that support our business strategy and maintain contractor licenses in all other states where we have current or awarded projects and have both project offices on site and sufficient equipment available at every facility.
+Should a project opportunity arise in a state in which we currently do not maintain a contractor license, we have the ability to obtain additional licenses and transport equipment and other resources to such states where we do not currently operate to meet the requirements of future contracts.
+Accordingly, we believe we have active and appropriate licensing in all strategic locations and we have the ability to obtain the proper licenses in additional states we may choose to do business in the future.